14 transactional email examples to get you inspired

 Use language that is warm and… well... welcoming!

-Give a directory of your service, including the features available and how your target audience can benefit from them
+Summarize your service, including the features available and how your target audience can benefit from them

 Mention other services that are also available.
 For example, if you also run a newsletter, you could give your customers the chance to become your new subscribers as well